 - They're actively producing content.

 A Look Behind The ResearchWe care about content here at CoSchedule.
 And how you can create better content: This research aims to reflect that.
-I’ve used BuzzSumo’s content analysis tool, as well as my own research, to focus on the content these bloggers have produced and how it’s made them a success.
+I’ve used BuzzSumo’s content research tool, as well as my own research, to focus on the content these bloggers have produced and how it’s made them a success.
 This covers, but isn’t limited to:

 - Content length